Hans Faber

 The Frisians can also bombard first names into surnames by adding the -(s)ma, -stra or -ga.
 And again vice versa.
 To give you an example.

-The first name Sake (sounds like saaa-kúh).
+The male first name Sake (sounds like saaa-kúh).
 Adding -stra makes the perfect surname Saakstra (sounds like saaa-ck-straaa).
-If he comes from the hamlet Saaksum in province Groningen then it's Sake Saakstra from Saaksum (saaa-kúh saaa-ck-straaa út saaaksum).
-No, it's not Somali language.
+If he comes from the hamlet Saaksum in the province of Groningen then you would say Sake Saakstra from Saaksum (saaa-kúh saaa-ck-straaa út saaaksum).
+No, it is not the Somali language.
 Trust us.
-The extensions -ga and -stra mean something like 'from the area or place'.
-The extension -(s)ma means 'the son of'.
-Do we have to explain to you what bitchma is?
+The same can occur with Age Aggema from Aegum.

 Vries, De Vries, and Fries

 There is a final complication with the surnames, though.
 Next to Jansen, the most common surname in the Netherlands is 'De Vries' which literally means 'The Frisian'.
 Both surnames have around 71,000 individuals that carry the name.
 This is curious since the Frisians only make up a miserable 3,8 percent of the total Dutch population of 17 million.
 Not very relevant you might say.
 Rightly so.
 When the Dutch Republic was seized -without much hassle by the way- by Napoleon, everyone who had no surname yet had to give or make up one.
 That was in 1811-1812.
 Most of them apparently called themselves 'The Frisian'?
-Including many outside province Friesland!
+Including many outside the province of Friesland.
+Big question mark.

-A similar mental confusion we go through with the surname Fries (pronounce as freeze).
-It is a very common name in Germany and in Switzerland.
-To ease our mental situation, we dedicated an entire post to surname Fries; check From Patriot to Insurgent: John Fries and the tax rebellions and also A severe case of inattentional blindness: the Frisian tribe’s name.
+A similar state of confusion we experience with the surname Fries (pronounced as freeze).
+Fries is a common name in Germany and Switzerland.
+To ease our mental situation, we dedicated an entire post to the surname Fries to explain its history.
+Check From Patriot to Insurgent: John Fries and the tax rebellions and A severe case of inattentional blindness: the Frisian tribe’s name.

 We are side tracking.
-Point is, we are available for suggestions on the ‘(De) Vries’ and ‘Fries’ matter.
+Point is, we are available for suggestions on the ‘De Vries’ name-giving matter.

 Conclusion

-All the foregoing is very normal for the people of the north along the Wadden Sea.
+All the foregoing is very normal for the people of the north living along the Wadden Sea coasts.
 The name-giving culture of the Frisians is as fluid as their water-rich land.
-So, don't start to smile or worse when one presents himself with: ‘My name is Gjalt Gjaltsma, Juw Juwsma, Fokje Fokkema, Eise Eisinga, Riemer Riemersma, Gosse Goslinga, Tjitske Tjitsma, Sjoerd Sjoerdsma, Jitske Jitsema, Aukje Aukema, Gale Galema or Popke Popma’.
+So, do not start to smile or worse, when one presents himself with: "my name is Gjalt Gjaltsma, Juw Juwsma, Fokje Fokkema, Eise Eisinga, Riemer or Rimmer Riemersma, Herre Herrema, Gosse Goslinga, Eelke (Jelles) Eelkema, Tjitske Tjitsma, Sjoerd (Wiemer) Sjoerdsma, Hoyte van Hoytema, Jitske Jitsema, Aukje Aukema, Gale Galema or Popke Popkema."
 No, do not blink an eye!
-Otherwise stages 4, 5 and 6 of the Frisia Coast Trail turn out not only to be hell for just your legs and feet.
+Otherwise hiking the Frisia Coast Trail turns out not only to be hell for just your legs and feet.

 Suggested music